-Refer to Prudential Standard CPS 231 Outsourcing (CPS 231) for further information on requirements relating to outsourcing.
+7 Refer to Prudential Standard CPS 231 Outsourcing (CPS 231) for further information on requirements relating to outsourcing.

-- 13. The Board may delegate day-to-day operational responsibility for BCM to a responsible committee, including a responsible committee of the Head of the Level 2 group, and/or senior management.
-The operational responsibility must be clearly expressed in the charter of the committee and/or in the performance objective of the responsible senior management. - 14.
-The Board must approve the regulated institution's Business Continuity Management Policy (BCM Policy) (refer to paragraphs 20 and 21). - 15.
-The Board must ensure that the regulated institution's business continuity risks and controls are taken into account as part of its overall risk management strategy and when completing a risk management declaration required to be provided to APRA.
+- 14. The Board must approve the regulated institution's Business Continuity Management Policy (BCM Policy) (refer to paragraphs 25 and 26). - 15.19.
+The Board must ensure that the APRA-regulated institution's business continuity risks and controls are taken into account as part of its overall risk management systems and when completing a risk management declaration required to be provided to APRA.8